 This is why it is essential to express your interest in a particular province as it increases your chance of being invited to apply for permanent residence in Canada.

 For those looking for temporary farm work, Canada has a Seasonal Agricultural Worker Program (SAWP).
 This program is geared towards citizens of Mexico and the Caribbean, who are able to nominate temporary foreign workers (TFWs) with farming experience.
 Participating countries include:

 - Trinidad and Tobago

 Other popular temporary work visa solutions include the working holiday visa.
-This option is a great way for travellers to visit Canada and want to fund their holiday
+This option is a great way for travelers to visit Canada and want to fund their holiday

 How We Can Help

 Put your green thumb to good use and join one of the world’s most innovative agricultural sectors.
-Simply contact us today.
+Simply contact an RCIC today.
 Immigrating to Canada has never been so simple.